karrick/goavro/examples/arw/README.md

 schema.
 If an item fails to encode using the new schema, the process will be aborted and an error message will be provided.

+If `source.avro` is a hyphen character, `-`, then `arw` will read from standard input.
+If `destination.avro` is a hyphen character, then `arw` will write to standard output.

 Invoking `arw` without any of the options simply copies the OCF file, verifying the contents of the data along the way.